 The Carlos Conversation

 Carlos runs CNC machines and 3D printers.
-10,000+ parts delivered.
+He’s delivered over 10,000 parts.
 99.5% accuracy.
 48-hour turnaround on custom automotive components.

 The kind of technical precision that deserves a website loading in under a second, not three.

-The Wix business plan currently costs £31.25 monthly and you are paying for steam train technology.
-The heavy javascript loaded pages render painfully slowly.
+The Wix business plan currently costs £31.25 a month and you’re paying for steam train technology.
+Those heavy JavaScript-loaded pages render painfully slowly.

-WordPress agencies will quote £1,500 to build the website plus ongoing hosting, security patches, plugin updates that break things, performance optimisation to fix what shouldn’t be slow in the first place.
-WordPress hosting can typically approach £100 per month once you are all in.
+WordPress agencies will quote £1,500 to build the website plus ongoing hosting, security patches, plugin updates that break things, and performance optimisation to fix what shouldn’t be slow in the first place.
+WordPress hosting can typically approach £100 a month once you’re all in.

 Here’s what I built instead.

-Astro static site generation.
-It’s the same tech stack that powers We Build Stores.
+I used Astro static site generation.
+It’s the same technology that powers We Build Stores.

-Updates deploy in 30 seconds from Git commits.
+I set it up so updates deploy in 30 seconds.
 No WordPress admin wrestling.
 No plugin coordination.
 No hoping nothing breaks on Tuesday.

-Six core services showcased properly.
-Trust indicators that actually build trust, not stock template filler.
-Mobile-responsive without needing separate templates or plugins.
+I showcased six core services properly.
+I built trust indicators that actually build trust, not stock template filler.
+I made it mobile-responsive without needing separate templates or plugins.

 No template limitations.
 No platform lock-in.
 No “upgrade your plan” conversations.